FreshPopcorn42/JustSomeScripts/README.md

 ### InstallSetup
 Installs all the basic software I use for working on my computer and updates packages.
-Thanks to chiffshinz for the Fedora-specific part: https://gist.github.com/chiffshinz/b548f2b280512df965ef437b830e839c
+Thanks to chiffshinz for parts of the Fedora-specific part: https://gist.github.com/chiffshinz/b548f2b280512df965ef437b830e839c

 ### ProtocolZeroControl
 Lets you set security questions for "sudo rm -rf /" - as many as you want.